Dankummzy/tivwordnet/TivWordNet/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

 Acknowledgements
-This project is inspired by WordNet and similar lexical databases.
+This project is inspired by [jamsic/ru-wordnet](https://github.com/jamsic/ru-wordnet/).

 ### Explanation